ScottLogic/blog/_posts/repid-development-with-devin.markdown

 author: jcamilleri
 ---

+For the last couple of weeks, I've been experimenting with AI tools for code generation, more specifically, with agentic AI.

+A regular AI (like a chatbot) answers questions when asked; an agentic AI takes initiative.
+It can plan tasks, make decisions, execute code, interact with tools or APIs, and adjust its behaviour based on feedback, all without needing constant human direction.

-[Devin AI](https://devin.ai/) is a tool developed by Cognition Labs, positioned as a fully autonomous AI software engineer.
-Unlike traditional coding assistants, Devin is designed to independently handle the entire software development lifecycle, from planning and coding to testing and deployment, with minimal human oversight.
-Devin's work is measure in ACUs (Agent Compute Units), which are used in its pay as you go model.
+[Devin](https://devin.ai/) is a tool developed by Cognition Labs, positioned as a fully autonomous AI software engineer.
+Unlike traditional coding assistants, Devin is designed to independently handle the entire software development lifecycle—from planning and coding to testing and deployment—with minimal human oversight.
+Devin’s work is measured in ACUs (Agent Compute Units), a usage-based metric that also determines cost.

 When I first started experimenting with Devin, I wasn’t sure what to expect.
 The promise of an AI-powered development team sounded compelling, but I wanted to test it in a real-world scenario.
 I chose to revisit a sustainability project we’d previously shelved.
 I began work on a set of carbon emissions calculators to see how far I could get using Devin as my primary development partner.
-Using Devin, I was able to create a fully working, production ready, relatively complex application, in seven days.
+I was able to create a production-ready, relatively complex application in seven days.
 I found that Devin still requires technical software engineering skill to drive it to produce secure, maintainable results suitable for production.

 I have to admit, it did feel like having my own development team.

 ## From Spreadsheet to Production-Ready Tool

-Last year I was part of a collaboration with the [Green Web Foundation](https://www.thegreenwebfoundation.org/) to test drive the [Technical Carbon Standard (TCS)](https://www.techcarbonstandard.org/) and examine the carbon emissions of their IT estate.
+Last year I was part of a collaboration with the [Green Web Foundation](https://www.thegreenwebfoundation.org/) to test-drive the [Technical Carbon Standard (TCS)](https://www.techcarbonstandard.org/) and examine the carbon emissions of their IT estate.
 During this project we used an Excel spreadsheet to record our findings and perform the calculations used in the estimates of the [case study](https://www.techcarbonstandard.org/case-studies/green-web-foundation).

-Whilst we were very pleased with the results of the project, one issue that came up in our retrospective was that the spreadsheet was difficult to work with and error prone.
-As a follow up project, we decided to recreate the calculations in a web app to make it easier to work with by teams.
+Whilst we were very pleased with the results of the project, one issue that came up in our retrospective was that the spreadsheet was difficult to work with and error-prone.
+As a follow-up project, we decided to recreate the calculations in a web app to make it easier for teams to work with.
 Unfortunately, due to a variety of reasons the project never came to fruition.

-- **Design by committee**: We all had some fairly strong opinions on the software architecture and no clear product owner for the tool.
-As a result, we over complicated the design and made it much harder to implement.
+- **Design by committee**: We all had fairly strong opinions on the software architecture and no clear product owner for the tool.
+As a result, we overcomplicated the design and made it much harder to implement.
-- **Misaligned goals**: As the team members were using the project as a learning exercise, outside of commercial project work, we all had slightly different self development goals.
+- **Misaligned goals**: As team members were using the project as a learning exercise outside commercial project work, we all had slightly different self-development goals.
-- **New projects**: Finally, as the project progressed, our time was required for commercial engagements and the team became too small to complete the project.
+- **New projects**: As the project progressed, our time was required for commercial engagements and the team became too small to complete the project.

-When I was asked to try out Devin and evaluate how it works, i picked up the old spreadsheet we used in the case study and decided to see if I could create an application based on it, using just Devin.
+When I was asked to try out Devin and evaluate how it works, I picked up the old spreadsheet we used in the case study and decided to see if I could create an application based on it using just Devin.

 In just over a week, I transformed those spreadsheets into a fully functional web application.
-Devin helped me implement all the original calculators, add two new ones, build a dashboard, and integrate export functionality, including support for the Tech Carbon Standard (TCS) schema.
+Devin helped me implement all the original calculators, add two new ones, build a dashboard, and integrate export functionality, including support for the Technical Carbon Standard (TCS) [schema](https://www.techcarbonstandard.org/schemas/implementation-guide).

 ## My Journey